-Estimated Estimated # of Square Inv estment to Total Percentage Construction Properties Stabilization Date Location Buildings feet Date(1) In vestment(1) Leased(2) 701 Carnegie Center(3) Fourth Quarter, 2009 Princeton, NJ 1 120,000 \$ 32,061 \$ 34,000 100% Weston Corporate Center Third Quarter, 2010 Weston, MA 1 356,367 76,110 150,000 100% Atlantic Wharf (formerly Russia Wharf)(4)(5) First Quarter, 2012 Boston, MA 2 815,000 343,964 550,000 78%(6) 2200 Pennsylvania Avenue(7) Second Quarter, 2012 Washington, DC 2 780,000 71,999 380,000 42%(8) Total Properties under Construction 6 2,071,367 \$ 524,134 \$ 1,114,000 74%(6)(8) Project Suspended: 250 West 55th Street(9) N/A New York, NY 1 1,000,000 \$ 463,443 \$ 480,000 N/A
+Construction Properties Estimated Stabilization Date Location # of Buildings Square feet Investment to Date(1) Estimated Total Investment(1) Percentage Leased(2) 701 Carnegie Center(3) Fourth Quarter, 2009 Princeton, NJ 1 120,000 \$ 32,061 \$ 34,000 100% Weston Corporate Center Third Quarter, 2010 Weston, MA 1 356,367 76,110 150,000 100% Atlantic Wharf (formerly Russia Wharf)(4)(5) First Quarter, 2012 Boston, MA 2 815,000 343,964 550,000 78%(6) 2200 Pennsylvania Avenue(7) Second Quarter, 2012 Washington, DC 2 780,000 71,999 380,000 42 %(8) Total Properties under Construction 6 2,071,367 \$ 524,134 \$ 1,114,000 74%(6)(8) Project Suspended: 250 West 55th Street(9) N/A New York, NY 1 1,000,000 \$ 463,443 \$ 480,000 N/A

-Includes net revenue during lease up period and approximately \$66.5 million of accruals.

-Represents percentage leased as of November 2, 2009.

-Property was placed in-service on October 9, 2009.
+- Includes net revenue during lease up period and approximately \$66.5 million of accruals.
+Represents percentage leased as of November 2, 2009. - Property was placed in-service on October 9, 2009. - Property has a \$215 million construction facility.

-Property was placed in-service on October 9, 2009.

-Property has a \$215 million construction facility.
 We have not drawn any amounts under this facility.

-Includes 235,000 square feet of residential space for rent or for sale and 24,000 square feet of retail space.

-Percentage leased excludes 255,000 square feet of residential space and includes 24,000 square feet of residential square footage by approximately 200,000 square feet and decrease the residential square footage by approximately 160,000 square feet.
+Includes 235,000 square feet of residential space for rent or for sale and 24,000 square feet of retail space. - Percentage leased excludes 235,000 square feet of residential space and includes 24,000 square feet of retail space.
+We are seeking approval to increase the office square footage by approximately 200,000 square feet and decrease the residential square footage by approximately 160,000 square feet.
 If we are successful, the percentage leased would be 58%.

-Includes 280,000 square feet of residential square footage by approximately 200,000 square feet of residential square footage by approximately 200,000 square feet of residential square footage by approximately 200,000 square feet of residential square footage by approximately 200,000 square feet of residential square footage by approximately 200,000 square feet of residential square footage by approximately 200,000 square feet of residential square footage by approximately 200,000 square feet of residential square footage by approximately 200,000 square feet of residential square footage by approximately 200,000 square feet of residential square footage by approximately 200,000 square feet of residential square footage by approximately 200,000 square feet of residential square footage by approximately 200,000 square feet of residential square footage by approximately 200,000 square feet of residential square footage by approximately 200,000 square feet of residential square footage by approximately 200,000 square feet of residential square footage by approximately 200,000 square feet of residential square footage by approximately 200,000 square feet of residential square footage by approximately 200,000 square feet of residential square footage by approxi
+Includes 280,000 square feet of residential space and 50,000 square feet of retail space in the residential component and 22,000 square feet of retail space in the office component. - Percentage leased excludes 330,000 square feet of residential component and includes 22,000 square feet of retail space in the office component. - On February 6, 2009, we announced that we were suspending construction.
+We intend to complete the construction of foundations and steel/deck to grade to facilitate a restart of construction in the future and therefore anticipate that most construction activity on this project will be completed during the fourth quarter of 2009.
+The estimated total investment only reflects the completion of this work, including land cost, and does not reflect the estimated costs of the potential future completion of the entire project.

-Contractual rental revenue, recoveries from tenants, other income from operations, available cash balances and draws on our Unsecured Line of Credit are our principal sources of capital used to pay operating expenses, debt service, recurring capital expenditures and the minimum distribution required to enable Boston Properties, Inc. to maintain its REIT qualification.
+Contractual rental revenue, recoveries from tenants, other income from operations, available cash balances and draws on our Unsecured Line of Credit are our principal sources of capital used to pay operating expenses, debt service, recurring capital expenditures and the minimum distribution required to maintain our REIT qualification.
 We seek to increase income from our existing properties by maintaining quality standards for our properties that promote high occupancy rates and permit increases in rental rates while reducing tenant turnover and controlling operating expenses.
 Our sources of revenue also include third-party fees generated by our office real estate management, leasing, development and construction businesses.
 We believe our revenue, together with our cash balances and proceeds from financing activities, will continue to provide the necessary funds for our short-term liquidity needs.